polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

 )
 ```

 The new module is then imported by the application target and displayed when needed.
-The app can be built, the tests run fine and the views look great, the app is now using SwiftUI! 🎉 Time goes by and the next release day comes along, with a lot of excitement on getting feedback from users on that new view.
-But as soon as the release pipeline is triggered, there is an error with archiving the app:
+The app can be built, the tests run fine and the new view looks great, the app is now using SwiftUI! 🎉

+Time goes by and the next release day comes along, with a lot of excitement on getting feedback from users on that new view.
+But as soon as the release pipeline is run, there is an error related to archiving the application:

 ![A screenshot of the app's build logs showing a failure on archive.](/assets/posts/testing-your-release-pipeline-using-fastlane/archive-error.jpg)

 Looking at the build log above, it looks like the app is being archived for `armv7`.
 The problem here is that SwiftUI is not available on the `armv7` SDKs, which is causing the compiler to not find any SwiftUI symbols.
-After looking at some related [Apple Developer Forum threads](), it seemed that if an app has a minimum deployment version of iOS 11 or higher, it should not be built for that architecture.
+After looking at some related [Apple Developer Forum threads](https://developer.apple.com/forums/thread/690405), it seemed that if an app has a minimum deployment version of iOS 11 or higher, it should not be built for that architecture.

 So what's happening?
-Well, after multiple attempts at fixing the error it turns out that, even though the new package is being imported by a target with a minimum deployment version of iOS 15, a minimum iOS version needs to be set under `platforms` in the `Package.swift` to make the error go away:
+Well, after multiple attempts at fixing the error, it turns out that even though the new package is being imported by a target with a minimum deployment version of iOS 15, a minimum iOS version needs to be set under `platforms` in the `Package.swift` to make the error go away:

 ```swift:Package.swift
 // swift-tools-version: 5.6